-Moreover, pipe or copper tube systems incorporating expansion joints, ball joints, or loops to absorb expansion must include three major elements.
-Main and/or intermediate anchors, supports, and alignment guides.
+Furthermore, they help guide piping.
+Moreover, pipeline systems incorporating expansion joints, ball joints, or loops that can absorb expansion must include three significant elements: primary and intermediate anchors, pipe supports, and pipe guides.

-Requirements follow the EJMA, Inc. Standards Do not include internal guides; require an alignment guide to be located 4 diameters from the face of the expansion joint.
-Expansion joints additional guide 14 diameters from the first guide.
-Expansion joints with internal guides require only one alignment guide located 10-14 diameters from the expansion joint.
+Requirements follow the EJMA, Inc. standards do not include internal guides; require an alignment guide to be located four diameters from the face of the expansion joint.
+Additional guides are required 14 diameters from the first guide.
+Pipe bellows with internal guides need only one alignment guide located 10-14 diameters from the expansion joint.

 Steel Pipe Guides

 Alignment guides manufacturers and inventories standard for nominal pipe size (NPS) steel pipe from 3/4” through 14” with varying insulation thickness.
 Hot dipped galvanizing, or all stainless steel construction is also available.

 In tight spaces, rotated housings are available.
 The maximum operating temperature is 500°F. All stainless steel construction is also available to provide more excellent corrosion resistance, higher temperatures, or cryogenic systems.

 Alignment Guides manufactures and inventories standard for standard copper tubes from 3/4” through 4” with varying insulation thickness.
 In addition, hot-dipped galvanizing is available as an option.

 In tight spaces, rotated housings are available.
 The maximum operating temperature is 400°F. All stainless steel construction is also available to provide more excellent corrosion resistance.